rcolepeterson/webpack-made-easy/README.md

 ```javascript
 $ npm install css-loader style-loader --save-dev.
 ```
 2. Modify your webpack.config.js and add a module > loading section.
-(Note: You can add this CSS loading functionality in each of your modules, in the require call, every time you want it, but that gets old.
-Let's do it once globally in the config.)
+(Note: Alternatively, you could add this CSS loading functionality in each of your modules, in the require call, every time you want it, but that gets old.
+Let's do it once globally, for all CSS, in the config.)
 ```javascript
 var config = {
   //input